rlaffers/xstate-ninja/README.md

 - ~~add options to hide promise or callback actors from the extension~~
 - ~~build for Firefox~~
 - ~~keep context nodes expanded while switching frames~~
+- add configurable watchers for specific events (with sounds?)
 - link identical events sent between actors
 - hide transition actions from state node frames; Hide entry/exit actions from event frames.
 Mark them as such.
 - display guards on guarded events